 • The last third of the movie is dominated by “riding on the running board guy.”
 His amphibious clown car is particularly funny.
 “Fleegle, Bingo, Drooper, Snork.
 They’re cops!”

-• That’s Paul as “Barnicle Bob.”
+• That’s Paul as “Barnicle” (that’s how it’s spelled in the credits) Bob.
 Paul was definitely the guest star guy in the later years.

 • Fave riff: “Thank goodness I have my provolone carrying cases.”
 Honorable mention: “Jack Ruby at home.”